 In our homes, blinds can be used for a variety of purposes.
 Blinds that employ sturdier material are meant to protect the home and entail privacy, while insulating the house at the same time.
 Blinds using sheer or semi-sheer materials, on the other hand, are used so that enough light can pass inside the home to lend it a fabulous glow, especially during day time.
 What we need are blinds that can adjust our privacy and light filtering settings so that they can be used for a number of reasons, including creating a fabulous and appealing design for our home.
-So when we have light filtering window treatments in our home, our room turns into a hub of natural light and privy to cool, light breeze when the weather outside is pleasant.
+So when we have wooden blinds in our home, our room turns into a hub of natural light and privy to cool, light breeze when the weather outside is pleasant.
 However, as soon as the temperatures soar or fall below that “comfort zone”, the need for a blackout liner to protect it comes into picture.
 How do we go about it?
 Do we replace the window treatments by purchasing a new one?
 Or do we simply add a liner?
 Let’s discuss this in this section, especially when you have venetian blinds.

 What Are Venetian Blinds?